 Imaging tests

 Imaging tests can help provide a detailed view of the chest to determine the lump’s exact location and size.
-It can also help determine if the lump is growing too close to blood vessels, bones, or internal organs.
+They can also help determine if the lump is growing too close to blood vessels, bones, or internal organs.

 Biopsy

 The only way to rule out or confirm cancer is with a biopsy.
-A biopsy involves taking a tissue sample for examination under a microscope.
+A biopsy involves taking a small tissue sample for examination under a microscope.

 Watch and wait

-Sometimes, a doctor may want to watch and monitor the lump to see if it goes away on its own before choosing a treatment.
+Sometimes a doctor may want to watch and monitor the lump to see if it goes away on its own before choosing a treatment.
 That may be the case with lipomas and some cysts.

 Medication